SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 as the value you want to assign to it.
 However, you don't have to explicitly write the type of every single constant and variable.
-Providing an initial value lets the compiler infer the type of the constant or variable.
+Providing a value when you create it lets the compiler infer the type of the constant or variable.
 In example above
 the compiler infers that ``myVariable`` is an integer